practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/FreeBASIC/README.md

 ...
 ```

-I'm happy with the fast execution speed of this program and thus didn't start to experiment with potentially other possibilities of big string concatenation; like not testing the ZSTRING type and leave it with the STRING type.
+I'm happy with the fast execution speed of this program and thus didn't start to experiment with potentially other possibilities of a big string concatenation, like not testing the ZSTRING type and thus leaving it with the STRING type.

 ### Installation tips

-At least in Ubuntu make sure that also _**libtinfo5**_ is installed in your system to make FreeBASIC working: https://askubuntu.com/questions/1531760/how-to-install-libtinfo5-on-ubuntu24-04
+At least in Ubuntu, make sure that also _**libtinfo5**_ is installed in your system to make FreeBASIC working: https://askubuntu.com/questions/1531760/how-to-install-libtinfo5-on-ubuntu24-04

 ### Other functionalities of FreeBASIC